-- 1. To support and promote the charity externally and act as an ambassador for its aims, objectives and strategic priorities. - 2.
-To determine the overall direction and development of the charity through good governance and clear strategic planning. - 3.
-To ensure that the charity and its representatives function within the legal and regulatory framework of the sector and in line with the organisations' governing document, continually striving for best practice in governance. - 4.
-To uphold the fiduciary duty invested in the position, undertaking such duties in a way that adds to public confidence and trust in the charity. - 5.
-To take appropriate professional advice in all matters where there may be material risk to the charity, or where the Trustees may be in breach of their duties.
-This course of action will ensure the obligation to exercise their duty of care. - 6.
-To avoid any personal conflict of interest. - 7.
-To act with objectivity and impartiality, in the capacity of independent Trustee.
+- To support and promote the charity externally and act as an ambassador for its aims, objectives, and strategic priorities. - To ensure GambleAware is carrying out the purposes for which it was set up and that these purposes are for public benefit. - To determine the overall direction and development of the charity through good governance and clear strategic planning, and ensure resources are managed responsibly. - To ensure that the charity and its representatives function within the legal and regulatory framework of the sector and in line with the organisation's governing document, continually striving for best practice in governance. - To act in GambleAware's best interest at all times. - To uphold the fiduciary duty invested in the position, undertaking such duties in a way that adds to public confidence and trust in the charity. - To ensure the charity is accountable (e.g. complying with statutory accounting and reporting requirements). - To take appropriate professional advice in all matters where there may be material risk to the charity, or where the Trustees may be in breach of their duties.
+This course of action will ensure the obligation to exercise their duty of care. - To avoid any personal conflict of interest. - To act with objectivity and impartiality, in the capacity of independent Trustee. - To act with reasonable care and skill, including dedicating enough time, energy, and thought for the role of Trustee (e.g. preparing and attending meetings). - To demonstrate a clear understanding of, and commitment to, equal opportunities and diversity, and a commitment to promote high standards of conduct, integrity, and probity.